 People Who Can't Afford Accountants or Attorneys

-According to this, a Daily Money Manager is going to get you some serious bang for your buck.
-Whether it’s just a one-time thing or on a regular basis, a DMM will cost significantly less than similar services from an accountant or attorney.
+Whether it's just a one-time thing or on a regular basis, a DMM will cost significantly less than similar services from an accountant or attorney.

 In other words: